We love our museums and castles and we know you will too.

-Castleford Museum has followed VisitEngland guidelines in order to ensure that it is safe to visit.
+Pontefract Museum has followed VisitEngland guidelines in order to ensure that it is safe to visit.
 From Monday 19 July we want you to visit our museum with confidence and feel safe.
 We are therefore keeping many of our safety measures in place.
 This includes:

 - One way systems

-Visitors do not need to book, but may be asked to wait if the museum is busy.
-Our quietest visiting times are between 10 and 11am.
+You do not need to book, but may be asked to wait if the museum is busy.
+Our quietest visiting times are between 10am and 11am.

-Under the UK Government's NHS Test and Trace scheme we are also required to ask every visitor over the age of 16 to provide their name and contact details.
-These will be kept secure for 21 days before being destroyed.
+Under the UK Government's NHS Test and Trace scheme we will also ask every visitor over the age of 16 to provide their name and contact details, but this is not mandatory.

 Salter Row, Pontefract WF8 1BA Get directions with Google Maps.
 Entrance is free

 The museum is located a few minutes’ walk from the town centre.